Philisheim/Wrath-of-Herndon/README.md

 Outraged and disappointed, Mrs. Herndon takes matters into her own hands and **kidnaps you**, locking you inside the school to force you to study.
 There's only one way out: **solve every math problem she throws at you.**

 This is not just about escaping a classroom — it's about conquering the subject that once defeated you.
-Welcome to *Wrath of Herndon* — a math-powered escape-style game.
+Welcome to *Wrath of Herndon* — a math-powered escape-style horror game.

 ## Game Objective
 To escape, the player must complete a series of math problems across the level of chosen difficulty: